00Introduction Welcome to the UBG to Real Estate Investing

-Real estate can be highly profitable as a career or if you're just investing while working a "normal job."
+Real estate can be highly profitable whether it’s your career or you're just investing while working a "normal job."
 However, the choice is yours as to which path you take.
-Don’t simply decide to quit your job and become a full time investor because you read about other investors who have been successful doing it that way.
+Don’t simply decide to quit your job and become a full-time investor because you read about other investors who have been successful doing it that way.
 Having a concrete plan for how you're going to proceed in real estate is essential; we'll get into that a little later in the guide.

 Do I Need to Pay Some Guru In Order to Be Successful?

 Absolutely not.
 Countless investors have become successful without the help of the guru crowd.
-The goal of many of these individuals is to sell you on the dream of fast riches, fancy cars, easy money, and so on -- many prey on people who desperately want to make money and often use very slick and often dangerous (for you) techniques to sell you on their very expensive courses, bootcamps, mentoring, training, etc. In fact, the tactics used to get you hooked are very well documented, and there is absolutely no such thing as a free lunch.
+The goal of many of these individuals is to sell you on the dream of quick riches, fancy cars, easy money, and so on—many prey on people who desperately want to make money and may use very slick and often dangerous (for you) techniques to sell you on their very expensive courses, bootcamps, mentoring, training, etc. In fact, the tactics used to get you hooked are very well documented, and there is absolutely no such thing as a free lunch.

-Keep in mind that there are many in our industry who benefit from the marketing of these gurus.
-Most websites focused on the investment niche affiliate with them, making large referral fees -- often on the order of 50% -- in return for marketing their wares.
-Additionally, a large percentage of real estate clubs derive their revenues from products and events sold by gurus who "teach" there.
-And yes, they also get a nice 50% cut for doing so.
+Keep in mind that there are many in our industry who benefit from marketing these gurus.
+Most websites that focus on the investment niche are affiliated with them, collecting large referral fees—often to the tune of 50 percent—in return for marketing their wares.
+Additionally, a large percentage of real estate clubs derive revenues from products and events sold by gurus who "teach" there.
+And yes, they also get a nice 50 percent cut for doing so.

 Remember, real estate gurus are in the business of marketing and selling you on the dream.
 Through this guide and the thousands of articles and hundreds of thousands of discussions available on BiggerPockets, you can absolutely learn everything that you'd pay thousands of dollars to a guru for, and you can do so for free.
-If you want to read an excellent article about the guru seminar trap, read "The Real Estate Guru Trap—How It Works & 4 Ways to Avoid It."
-Also, if you find a real estate guru that you are interested in learning more about, be certain to be careful, and check out our real estate guru review forum to find out the real deal from other investors.
+If you want to read an excellent article about the guru seminar trap, read "The Real Estate Guru Trap—How It Works & 4 Ways to Avoid It," available on BiggerPockets.com Also, if you find a real estate guru that you are interested in learning more about, be certain to be careful, and check out our real estate guru review forum to find out the real deal from other investors.

 Can I Invest in Real Estate if I Have No Money?

+No Money Down.
 The simple answer is: yes, it is possible to invest in real estate if you don't have any money at all.
-However, there is money involved in every real estate transaction.
+However, money is involved in every real estate transaction.
 The issue, therefore, is not whether you're investing with "no money," but instead whether you’re investing with "none of your own money."
-Investing in real estate without using any of your own money requires using Other People's Money (OPM) -- learning to strategically invest in real estate without any of your own money is one of the most complex but important tools you can develop in your real estate investing career.
+Investing in real estate without using any of your own money requires using Other People's Money (OPM).
+Learning to strategically invest in real estate without any of your own money is one of the most complex, but important, tools you can develop in your real estate investing career.

-Many investors use little or none of their own money when investing in real estate by using one of several methods that include:
+Many investors use little or none of their own money when investing in real estate.
+They’re able to achieve this by using one of several methods, including: